I. Introduction and Background

 The Amateur Radio community takes its responsibility with regard to emergency communications very seriously.
 Because of the global nature of Amateur Radio communications, there are many stories of Amateur Radio operators assisting in the rescue of a ship lost at sea, or facilitating a medical intervention is some distant corner of the globe.

 Dramatic though these stories may be, most opportunities to serve arise in the local community.
 And while there is a long tradition of Amateur Radio operators “rising up” to offer our communications expertise in times of emergency, it is generally recognized that we can be most effective if we are organized to operate in a coordinated way during emergencies.
 Thus, is it essential that we plan and prepare for our role.
+And it is a fact that most Amateur Radio involvement in emergencies is through the auspices of organized teams of volunteers rather than ad hoc responses.

 The themes of organization and coordination are central to emergency preparedness, both within the Amateur Radio community and the larger community we serve.
 We organize to provide structure to disaster response, identifying different activities that need to be performed, and forming groups of people who are trained and equipped to carry out these activities.
 Coordination is necessary to ensure that these disparate groups share information, resources, and priorities to operate safely and achieve common goals.